OUR TEAM

 Coco received a J.D. from Brooklyn Law School, where she was the symposium editor of the Brooklyn Law Review and co-president of the student health law association.
 Prior to law school she was an editor at The New Republic for six years.
 She received a B.A. in English from Wesleyan University.

 Robin Emmanuelli is a senior staff attorney at the Veteran Advocacy Project.
 She brings 30-plus years’ experience as a housing attorney to VAP.
 Robin held various positions in the New York City Civil Court, Housing Part, before retiring after 26 years of service.
-Upon retirement from the Court, Robin commenced not-for-profit work and spent two and a half years each at The Neighborhood
+Upon retirement from the Court, Robin commenced not-for-profit work and spent two and a half years each at The Neighborhood Association for International Affairs (NAICA) and the Urban Justice Center (UJC).
+Robin is a member of the New York City Bar Association, where she has served on the Housing Committee, and is admitted to practice in New York State and the Eastern and Southern Districts of New York.

 Amy Hozer-Weber is the Director of the Civil Practice at the Veteran Advocacy Project.
-Prior to joining the VAP, Amy was a Support Magistrate in Brooklyn Family Court where she presided over child support, spousal support, and paternity matters.
+Prior to joining VAP, Amy was a Support Magistrate in Brooklyn Family Court where she presided over child support, spousal support, and paternity matters.
 Previously, Amy was the Project Director of the Mobile Legal Help Center at the New York Legal Assistance Group (NYLAG).
 Amy held numerous positions at NYLAG, including senior attorney in the Matrimonial & Family Law Unit where she represented survivors of intimate partner violence in family, matrimonial, and immigration law matters.

 Amy has presented on family law and access to justice issues and conducted trainings for attorneys, students, doctors, and social workers.
 Earlier in her career, Amy was a staff attorney at the Family Center and an associate at the Consumer Law Center.
 Amy received her J.D. from the University of Connecticut School of Law where she was the co-symposium editor of the Connecticut Law Review and she is an undergrad alum of the University of Pennsylvania.